 2. Choosing the name

-Before you can open the business, you have to choose the name for your company while ensuring that it is available legally.
+Before you start a business, you have to choose the name for your company while ensuring that it is available legally.
 By searching the “Hong Kong Company Registry” online you will be able to find the registered name of all the businesses in Hong Kong.

 1. Submitting an application for the purpose of incorporation online with the help of HK 24-hour company’s electronic registry.
 For this you will have to follow these steps: